 The hormone system works as messages from one gland to another and they then return messages.
 It is like a communication that goes from one person to another and the second person answers the first letting the first person know he’s been heard and also answering his message.

 With hormones this becomes fragmented with millions of one-way orders that are supposed to have return messages.
 The synthetics keep coming in.
 The result is loss of proper communications between the reproductive, adrenal, and thyroid systems.
 They now all suffer.

 Is it true that you need HRT?

-Many factors can contribute to imbalances of hormones.
-Adrenal fatigue, thyroid insufficiency, metabolic syndrome, etc. The symptoms of hormone imbalance is believed to be what is known in the medical field as “classic symptoms of aging”.
+Many factors can contribute to imbalances of hormones such as adrenal fatigue, thyroid insufficiency, metabolic syndrome, etc. The symptoms of hormone imbalance are believed to be what is known in the medical field as “classic symptoms of aging”.
 These include weight gain, limited energy, hair loss, low sex drive, depression, mood swings, sleeplessness, poor concentration, memory loss and fatigue.

-The problem with this is it is attempting to cover up a problem in the body, an “inbalance of hormones.”
+The problem with this is it is attempting to cover up a problem in the body, an “imbalance of hormones.”